MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-2-Create-email.md

      - Add a comma and a space after {{Firstname}}.
      - Change “A short headline goes here” to: “We’ve got you covered.”
      - Highlight the text, make it bold and change the font size to *26.*
-   - Change “Customize your email...” to “The New Airpot XL Intelligent Coffee Machine is like having your own personal Barista.”
+   - Change “Customize your email...” to “The New Airpot XL Intelligent Coffee Machine is like having your own personal barista.”
    - Highlight the text and change the font size to *18.*
 12. Select the two-column section below the text.
    - Navigate to the section.
 Change the Section background color to white.